 Gail Jarrow is the author of nonfiction books and novels for ages 8-18.

-Her nonfiction books have earned the YALSA Award Nomination for Excellence in Nonfiction, a Notable Social Studies Trade Book, Outstanding Science Trade Book, a NSTA Best STEM book, the Jefferson Cup Award, the Eureka!
-Gold Award, an Orbis Pictus Recommendation, as well as Kirkus Reviews and School Library Journal Best Books and VOYA Honor Book distinctions.
+Her nonfiction books have earned the Robert F. Sibert Honor Book, YALSA Award Nomination for Excellence in Nonfiction, a Notable Social Studies Trade Book, Outstanding Science Trade Book, a NSTA Best STEM book, the Jefferson Cup Award, the Eureka!
+Gold Award, an Orbis Pictus Recommendation, SCBWI Golden Kite Honor Book, as well as Bank Street, Kirkus Reviews and School Library Journal Best Books and VOYA Honor Book distinctions.

 I spent my childhood in a small town in southeastern Pennsylvania.
 From an early age, I had a strong imagination.
 As soon as I learned how to write and spell--by about age seven--I wrote down my first story, complete with illustrations.
-The tale was about a king who was so ticklish that he couldn’t swallow food because it tickled his throat.
+The tale was about a king who was so ticklish that he couldn’t swallow food because it felt itchy going down his throat.
 Once I started writing, I never stopped.